-Compare Granola with top alternatives in the productivity category.
+Compare Granola with top alternatives in the coding agents category.
 Find detailed side-by-side comparisons to help you choose the best tool for your needs.

-Other tools in the productivity category that you might want to compare with Granola.
+Other tools in the coding agents category that you might want to compare with Granola.

 💡 Pro tip: Most tools offer free trials or free tiers.
 Test 2-3 options side-by-side to see which fits your workflow best.